Lucas Boyd Section

 Section drawing by Lucas Boyd (M.Arch ‘17)

-The School believes that the educational experience of its program is enriched by students who have diverse educational backgrounds and, therefore, embraces students who in their undergraduate education have majored in a wide spectrum of disciplines, from architecture to any of the arts, sciences, or humanities.
+The school believes that the educational experience of its program is enriched by students who have diverse educational backgrounds and, therefore, embraces students who in their undergraduate education have majored in a wide spectrum of disciplines, from architecture to any of the arts, sciences, or humanities.
 This program, leading to a degree of Master of Architecture (M.Arch.), is for students holding undergraduate liberal arts degrees, such as a B.A. or B.S., who seek their first professional architectural degree.
 It typically requires three years of full-time residency to complete the degree requirements.

-Course of study
+Course of Study

 In course titles, a designates fall term, b designates spring term, and c designates summer.
 The School reserves the right to change the prescribed course of study as necessary.